ONLYOFFICE/office-js-api/Word/ApiTextForm/Methods/GetText.md

 # GetText

 Returns the text from the current form.
-This method is used only for text and combo box forms.
+This method is used only for text and combo box forms.<br>Inherited From: [ApiFormBase#GetText](../../ApiFormBase/Methods/GetText.md)

 ## Syntax

-expression.
+expression.GetText();

 `expression` - A variable that represents a [ApiTextForm](../ApiTextForm.md) class.